Agnieszkalukasiak/SAFESURGEON/README.md

 -	Django Rest Framework - For building APIs or handling external integrations with Django.
 -	Awesome Django on GitHub - A curated list of Django apps, projects, and resources.

-### Aknowladgments

--	My mentor, Moritz Wach, for his incredible patience, quidance and support.

-- My fellow students for their company and encouragement.

-- Sarah at Code Intitute Mentoring, for her incredible patience and hawk-eye.

-- Kay at CondeInstitute for being my mental support on this crazy journey.